-No default service numbering shall be implemented by manufacturers, except for analogue channels (based on PDC) where applicable.
+No default service numbering shall be implemented by manufacturers.

 7.7.
 User interface to the SI carried data

 This clause describes the minimum set of views of the SI information that receivers shall (M), should (R) or may (O) be able to present to the user.